L-Clem/BidGames/README.md

 1. Decompress the .zip file of the project wherever you want.
     1. Move to the project directory.
-2. Enter in order these commands in the project directory :
+2. Enter in order these commands (with cmd or sh like cli) in the project directory :
     1. `composer u --ignore-platform-reqs && composer i && yarn && yarn build`
     2. Then open two terminal with each commands and keep them running :
         1. `php -S localhost:8080 -t public`